AVAILABLE ON DVD

 The slightly larger budget than normal allows for some scenes with lots of extras, though the battle scenes are mostly brief and the major set piece of the Celtic chariots with scythes on the wheels cutting down loads of Roman soldiers isn’t too convincing despite some use made of shaky POV camera work.
 The Romans are obviously standing in place while the blades mow them down.
 Still, there’s a considerable amount of mounting suspense as the Romans get progressively nastier and you’re waiting for Salina to start fighting back.
-There’s quite a bit of ‘PG’-level brutality, scenes involving a group of people being burned in a cage and Salina being flogged having to be cut down in 1967.
+There’s also quite a bit of ‘PG’-level brutality, scenes involving a group of people being burned in a cage and Salina being flogged having to be cut down in 1967.
 It also amusingly comes as close to nudity as possible without showing the real thing, with the good old “side boob” shot, plus conveniently placed objects, hands and even pasties being used to cover naughty parts.
 Austin Powers would have approved.
 In a story in which many of its characters seem to be comprised of both good and bad, Andrew Keir was probably never nastier as Octavian: fascist, rapist and without seemingly a shred of humanity, though he shares many of his scenes with a character credited as the ‘Nubian girl slave’ whose constant changes of costume draw attention to the fact that she’s obviously played by a white woman.
-Donald Houston camps it up something rotten as Maelgan in a film which has rather a lot of acting styles.
+Meanwhile Donald Houston camps it up something rotten as Maelgan in a film which has rather a lot of acting styles.
 Set almost entirely outdoors in lushly photographed Irish countryside, The Viking Queen does have a fair bit to recommend it, even if it falls rather short of its ambitions.